- Oops!Something went wrong.Please try again later.

 The achievement of this outlook is subject to continued manufacturing operations in our key sourcing countries in Asia and no major business interruptions due to COVID-19.
 In line with the previous years, PUMA will continue to manage the challenges short-term without hindering the positive mid-term momentum.
 The strong and profitable growth in the first quarter, a strong orderbook, an exciting product line-up as well as very good feedback from retailers and consumers make us confident for the mid-term success and growth of PUMA.

 Rounding differences may be observed in the percentage and numerical values expressed in millions of Euro since the underlying calculations are always based on thousands of Euro.

 Notes to the editors:

 - The financial reports are posted on about.puma.com

 Reuters: PUMG.DE, Bloomberg: PUM GY,

 Notes relating to forward-looking statements:

-PUMA is one of the world's leading Sports Brands, designing, developing, selling and marketing footwear, apparel and accessories.
-For 70 years, PUMA has relentlessly pushed sport and culture forward by creating fast products for the world's fastest athletes.
+PUMA is one of the world's leading sports brands, designing, developing, selling and marketing footwear, apparel and accessories.
+For more than 70 years, PUMA has relentlessly pushed sport and culture forward by creating fast products for the world's fastest athletes.
 PUMA offers performance and sport-inspired lifestyle products in categories such as Football, Running and Training, Basketball, Golf, and Motorsports.
 It collaborates with renowned designers and brands to bring sport influences into street culture and fashion.
 The PUMA Group owns the brands PUMA, Cobra Golf and stichd.
-The company distributes its products in more than 120 countries, employs more than 14,300 people worldwide, and is headquartered in Herzogenaurach/Germany.
+The company distributes its products in more than 120 countries, employs about 16,000 people worldwide, and is headquartered in Herzogenaurach/Germany.
 For more information, please visit https://about.puma.com.

 PUMA WAY 1